zuffdaddy/war-in-takistan/tpwcas/readme.txt

 -------
 * Variable, Jedra and 2nd Ranger for initial ideas and suggestions.
 * Orcinus, Kremator and CameronMcDonald for valuable input, suggestions and encouragement.
-* Froggluv for performance testing.
+* Froggluv and Pellejones for performance testing.
 * Robalo for helping to make his incredible ASR_AI skills addon and TPWCAS work nicely together, and for additional code ideas and help.
 * Falcon_565 for demonstrating the power of cba_fnc_addPerFrameHandler.
 * Foxhound for ongoing support of mod makers.